 - jazz (Ellington, Gershwin)

-Guest soloists have performed at the CCO’s concerts over the years, including the opera singer Ian Wallace, for many years the orchestra’s President.
+Guest soloists have performed in our concerts over the years, including the opera singer Ian Wallace, for many years the orchestra’s President.

 About our Musical Director